September 1, 2021

 Eat on the other side for a week.
 Soft foods are gentle on the gums.
 Keep your nutrition up as you will need it for healing.
 Bananas are great.

 For the next 5 days, after meals rinse with warm salt water (1 teaspoon per cup).
 This gentle mouth bath will help float out any food gathered in the socket.
 Be gentle.
 Vigorous rinsing may upset the blood clot.
 Do not suck on the socket.
 Do not use mouth rinses (eg Listerine) as they will sting, and delay healing.
+Do not use a straw, especially a small one like for Up n Go.

 Still brush your teeth.
 Plaque is the enemy.
 Do not allow bacteria to gather and infect your socket.
 Gently brush all your teeth as normal.
 You do not need to brush the socket.

 It may hurt for a few days, and gradually get better.
 It takes many months until the healing is complete.
 If you experience pain that worsens with time, it may be that your socket has become dry or infected.
-Call Bytes Dental for a review appointment.
+Call Bytes Dental in Ballina or Lismore for a review appointment.
 Sockets become dry or infected when the blood clot has been disrupted, and food falls into the open hole.
 Poor oral health, or a dry mouth will also delay the healing.
 Smokers are at higher risk of these complications.
 Do not smoke or drink alcohol for 24 hours.

 May your healing be swift.
 And may the floss be with you.